lottie/lottie-spec/docs/specs/properties.md

 {schema_object:properties/base-keyframe}

-Keyframe arrays MUST be stored in order of ascending frame number.
+Keyframe arrays MUST be stored in order of strictly ascending `t` frame number.
+Two keyframes cannot have the same `t` value.

 If `h` is present and it's 1, you don't need `i` and `o`, as the property will keep the same value until the next keyframe.